anttijuu/O4-server/README.md

 Where the first parameter is the configuration file you wish to use to run the server.

 You can stop the server in a controlled way from the console with `/quit` command.
 An error message with shutdown required flag is sent to all connected clients before the server shuts down.

+You can use the command `/status` on the server console to print out the current channels and sessions on the server.

 ## More information